Reemalraeai/Mental-Health-in-Tech-Industry-2019/README.md

 DEFINE A GOAL

-The point of this Power BI report is to visualize the mental health in tech industry on 2019.
+The point of this Power BI report is to visualize the mental health in tech industry in 2019.

 SEARCH & DOWNLOAD DATA